 - Completion fees

-Most development finance specialists offer up to 70% of the value of the land and 100% of the total build cost.
-However, it is possible to secure funding for 100% of the cost of the entire project.
+Lenders typically offer up to 70% of the value of the land and 100% of the total build costs, however this may vary from lender to lender.

 Development finance is released in instalments in line with specific stages of the development.
 There is an initial payment to secure the land and get the project started after which the subsequent payments will be made in accordance with the agreed schedule.

 The majority of development loans will add monthly interest charges to the total cost of the loan.
 At the end of the loan period the loan is repaid in its entirety including the interest.
 Because of the way the interest is charges it is cost effective for the developer to repay the loan as soon as possible which will minimise the interest charges and reduce overall costs.